-As we head into our third year of living with Covid, it’s clear that the 9-5 is now a distant memory.
+As we continue living in the new normal, alongside Covid, it’s clear that the traditional 9-5 is now a distant memory.
 With employees and candidates alike only wanting a permanent flexible working arrangement, and to work with businesses that truly offer long-term flex, this leaves organisations with the challenge of finding a solution that works for all.

 One flexible working solution that’s being explored by both large and small business is the four-day week, which, in theory, has the potential to be the ideal solution as it can improve employee wellbeing and engagement without impacting business productivity.